quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 ![[excitons_on_alpha.png|350]]

-Band edge absorption spectrum for a direct gap semiconductor with excitonic effects.
+*Band edge absorption spectrum for a direct gap semiconductor with excitonic effects.*

 The dashed line shows the expected absorption when the excitonic effects are ignored.
 When excitons form, they create distinct absorption peaks in the material's optical absorption spectrum.
 These peaks occur at energies slightly lower than the bandgap energy of the material.
 The presence of these exciton peaks increases the absorption coefficient at specific energies.

 Free exciton absorption can only be observed in the absorption spectrum of very pure samples.
 This is because impurities releases free electrons ad holes that can screen the Coulomb interaction in the exciton and thereby strongly reduce the binding forces.
 Excitonic effects are not usually observed in doped semiconductors or metals, since they contain a very high density of free carriers.

+Wannier-Mott excitons have small binding energies due to their large radius, with typical values of $0.01 eV$.
+Since $k_{B}T$ at room temperature is larger, the excitons can be observed clearly only at cryogenic temperatures in many materials.

-**Frenkel excitons (or tightly bound excitons):**
+### Frenkel excitons (or tightly bound excitons)

 ![[bounded_exciton.png|200]]